nodejs/node/doc/api/esm.md

 > **Caveat** This can result in synchronous file-system operations, which
 > can impact performance similarly to `require.resolve`.

-Previously, Node.js implemented an asynchonous resolver which also permitted a second contextual argument.
-The implementation has since been updated to be synchronous, with the second contextual `parent` URL still accessible behind the `--experimental-import-meta-resolve` flag:
+Previously, Node.js implemented an asynchronous resolver which also permitted a second contextual argument.
+The implementation has since been updated to be synchronous, with the second contextual `parent` argument still accessible behind the `--experimental-import-meta-resolve` flag:

 * `parent` {string|URL} An optional absolute parent module URL to resolve from.